ptresearch/IntelTXE-PoC/README.md

 ![screenshot](pic/fit.png)

-# Another Hardware Platform
+# Other Hardware Platform

-If you are using a another hardware platform and don't have access to *TXE 3.0.1.1107*, you can download an SPI Flash image for [Gigabyte GB-BPCE-3350C version F5](http://download.gigabyte.eu/FileList/BIOS/brix_bios_gb-bpce-3350c_f5.zip) and extract the TXE section through *FIT*. *FIT* extracts different sections of the overall SPI image (SPI descriptor, UEFI/BIOS firmware, Intel ME firmware, and Unlock Token) when the image is opened and saves them in the folder *"image_name"/Decomp *.
+If you are using an other hardware platform and don't have access to *TXE 3.0.1.1107*, you can download an SPI Flash image for [Gigabyte GB-BPCE-3350C version F5](http://download.gigabyte.eu/FileList/BIOS/brix_bios_gb-bpce-3350c_f5.zip) and extract the TXE section through *FIT*. *FIT* extracts different sections of the overall SPI image (SPI descriptor, UEFI/BIOS firmware, Intel ME firmware, and Unlock Token) when the image is opened and saves them in the folder *"image_name"/Decomp *.

 ![screenshot](pic/TXERegion.png)